AndrewLuyt/divvy-bikeshare/analyze-data.md

 ## Order all stations by popularity, plot the proportion of members using it

 We see a clear pattern.
-As staions get busier, the proportion of casuals rises.
+As stations get busier, the proportion of casuals rises.
 There is still a large amount of variability however.

 ![](analyze-data_files/figure-gfm/station%20popularity%20scatter%20and%20fit-1.png)<!-- -->

 ## Plot stations on the map